 2. Segment Your Lists

 It’s also helpful to segment your email lists.
 Understanding your target audience for any email campaign can help you get your emails into the right hands.
 You don’t want to send an email to a customer for a product or service they have already purchased.
 That’s why segmenting can be useful.
-It ensures people aren’t being bombarded by repetitive information.
+It ensures people aren’t being bombarded with repetitive information.
 Sending such emails will cause users to automatically delete your emails without even opening them.

 3. Clean Up Your Email List